Questions and Answers: Hemlock Woolly Adelgid (Adelges tsugae) Detection in Nova Scotia

 What is the potential for hemlock woolly adelgid to spread?

-Once established, HWA will spread naturally viawind, birds, animals, and human movement of nursery stock, logs, and other wood products, including firewood.
+Once established, HWA will spread naturally via wind, birds, animals, and human movement of nursery stock, logs, and other wood products, including firewood.
 To help prevent the spread of this pest the public is encouraged not to move potentially infested firewood and other hemlock forest products.

 How does the CFIA manage emerging plant pests in Canada?

 If a new plant pest is introduced in Canada, the CFIA works to reduce its impact.
 A formal pest risk assessment may be conducted to identify its distribution, biology, pathways of spread, environmental and economic impact.
-If a pest is introduced, the CFIA may also conduct pest surveys to detect, monitor and take action against new populations.
+If a pest is introduced, the CFIA may also conduct pest surveys to monitor it and may take action against new populations.